Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 - The absolute path for this command prompt was `/home/samham/lecture1`.

-- What the `cd` command does is change your directory, so when you have no directory stated after it, it just changes the directory to the `/user/home` directory.
+- What the `cd` command does is change your directory, so when you have no directory stated after it, it just changes the directory to the `/home/` or `~/` directory.

 - This output is not an error as the command did what it needed to do.